What Kind of Tree Works Best to Provide a Natural Privacy Barrier?

 - If you have limited room, you can go with smaller or narrower options and stagger trees in groups to create a natural screen.

 - I've included the plant hardiness zone map below so you can find your zone and choose trees that are right for your area.

 - Austrian Pine

 I've provided descriptions of each type below so you can determine which varieties are best for you.
-Some trees grow better in specific zones, which you can find below and compare with your zone in the map above to ensure they match.
+I've included the zones that the trees grow best in.
+You can check against the map to make sure it's a good match.

 Japanese or American Holly (Zones 5–9)

 Holly trees are a great option in tight quarters because they grow narrowly and can be easily pruned to maintain their shape.
 A bonus of planting holly is the red berries in winter, which contrast nicely with the snow.